arenaxr/arena-docs/content/tools/authoring.md

 ---

 # ARENA AR Builder

+{% include alert type="warning" title="Warning" content="The code examples below are currently out of date and are being updated..." %}

 An AR/VR capable editing tool to create/manipulate/delete ARENA objects.
 See top-level Python documentation for [requirements](https://github.com/conix-center/ARENA-py).
 This tool uses the [ARENA Persistence Database](https://github.com/conix-center/arena-persist), so all changes are persisted.

 ## Quick Start